Frequently Asked Questions

 What Notice Period are we required to provide for changes to our childcare?

 We ask that you kindly give us as much notice as possible to increase your child’s sessions – please note that there may be a waiting list.
 We will always try to accommodate your request, however, there is no guarantee.
-If you decide to reduce your child’s sessions or would like to leave us, we require that you give us as much notice as possible with a minimum of 1 full month.
+If you decide to decrease your child’s sessions permanently, four weeks' written notice is required.
+If you decide you would like to leave us, we require that you give us as much notice as possible with a minimum of 8 weeks' written notice.
+For term time only students the notice given cannot include any school holidays or nursery closure period so the notice period will consist of term time weeks only.
 This is to ensure we retain and recruit the best staff we have and to offer other families on our waiting list your sessions.

 What happens if I don’t actually start Nursery, having already registered and reserved a place?